 I personally find that since I have young kids, there is no shortage of collections of objects.
 Things that you would use for art projects are ideas; however, you can add in any objects and you may be surprised with what your kids will come up with.

-What is Object Art?
+What is Object Art for Kids?

 There are many amazing forms of art.
 For me object art is an ideal art project for kids because kids are incredibly creative and it shows when they work on their art.
 Basically object art involves using various ordinary objects to create art.